pachyderm/docs-content/2.3.x/getting-started/beginner-tutorial.md

 ### Create a Pipeline

 Now that you have some data in your repo, it is time to do something with it.
-Pipelines are the core processing primitive in Pachyderm.
+Pipelines are the core processing primitive in {{%productName%}}.
 Pipelines are defined with a simple JSON file called a pipeline specification or pipeline spec for short.
 For this [example](https://github.com/pachyderm/pachyderm/blob/{{% majorMinorVersion %}}/examples/opencv), we already
 [created the pipeline spec for you](https://github.com/pachyderm/pachyderm/blob/{{% majorMinorVersion %}}/examples/opencv/edges.json).